Fixing Python-Based Selenium Email Field Input Problems for Twitter Automation

 driver.find_element_by_css_selector("div[data-testid='LoginForm_Login_Button']").click()

-Advanced Strategies for Selenium Automation in Python
+Advanced Python Techniques for Selenium Automation

 Selenium Automation FAQs

-9. Question: Why use CSS selectors over XPath?
+9. Are CSS selectors preferable to XPath?